MontaineHOA/CCnR/10_management_by_board.md

 Areas, subject to the terms of Article VII, Section 6.

 (x) Right of Entrv.
-Enter any Lot or Residence when reasonably necessary in the event of emergencies or m connection with any maintenance, landscaping or construction for which the Board 1s responsible.
+Enter any Lot or Residence when reasonably necessary in the event of emergencies or in connection with any maintenance, landscaping or construction for which the Board 1s responsible.
 Except in cases of emergencies, the Board, its agents or employees shall attempt to give notice to the Owner or occupant of any Lot or Residence twenty-four (24) hours prior to such entry.
-Such entry must be made with as little inconvenience to the Owners as practicable and any damage caused thereby shall be repaired by the Board if the entry was due to an emergency (unless the emergency was caused by the Owner of the Lot entered, m which case the cost shall be specially assessed to the Lot).
+Such entry must be made with as little inconvenience to the Owners as practicable and any damage caused thereby shall be repaired by the Board if the entry was due to an emergency (unless the emergency was caused by the Owner of the Lot entered, in which case the cost shall be specially assessed to the Lot).
 If the repairs or maintenance activities were necessitated by the Owner's neglect of the Lot, the cost of such repair or maintenance act1v1ty shall be specially assessed to that Lot.
 If the emergency